Siew22/Sarawak_Agriculture/README.md

     -   `.env`: Environment variables (**DO NOT COMMIT**)
     -   `docker-compose.yml`: Docker Compose orchestration file
     -   `Dockerfile`: Docker build instructions for the backend

 -   **Backend (`FastAPI`)**: Serves as the central nervous system, handling API requests, orchestrating AI model inferences, and managing database interactions.
 -   **Frontend (`Vanilla JS`)**: A lightweight, responsive user interface deployed on Vercel, communicating with the backend via a secure Ngrok tunnel during development.
--   **Database (`MySQL`)**: A relational database for storing user data, profiles, diagnosis history, posts, products, and orders.
--   **AI Core (`PyTorch`, `Scikit-fuzzy`)**: A collection of specialized Python modules responsible for image classification, risk assessment, and report generation.
--   **Asynchronous Tasks (`Celery`, `Redis`)**: Redis serves as a message broker for Celery, which can handle long-running background tasks like model retraining without blocking the API.
--   **Deployment (`Docker`)**: All services (backend, frontend, database, etc.) are containerized, ensuring consistency and simplifying deployment across any environment.

----

--   **Backend (`FastAPI`)**: Serves as the central nervous system, handling API requests, orchestrating AI model inferences, and managing database interactions.
--   **Frontend (`Vanilla JS`)**: A lightweight, responsive user interface deployed on Vercel, communicating with the backend via a secure Ngrok tunnel during development.